Co-founder at Movinhand & Enrollhand

 Stage 2: “What’s this school all about?”

 When parents ask this question, take it as a good sign.
-It means you have captured their attention.
-It also means that they are open to hearing about what you have to offer.
+It means you have captured their attention in stage 1.
+It also means that they are open to hearing what you have to offer.
 At this point, your prospect is interested in hearing specifically about your school.
 This isn’t the time for closing the deal yet.
 It’s all about guiding them through their selection process by providing information and being available.

 Action Plan: Be Accessible And Responsive